White Sox rout Twins 12-2, extend win streak to three games

 TRAINER’S ROOM

 White Sox: OF Eloy Jiménez (hamstring) was held out of the lineup after leaving Wednesday’s game at Cleveland in the seventh inning.
-Chicago manager Tony La Russa said Jiménez had experienced some cramping in the leg, but expressed hope that he might return to action during the four-game series in Minnesota.
+La Russa said Jiménez had experienced some cramping in the leg, but expressed hope that he might return to action during the four-game series in Minnesota.

+Twins: Gray said Harrison’s line drive caught him in the area of his right tricep, but he didn’t think it had any effect on him being unable to finish the fourth inning.

 UP NEXT